 Skip to main content

-rustunnel is an open-source secure tunnel server written in Rust — an ngrok alternative you can self-host on any VPS or use through our managed cloud.
-It exposes localhost over encrypted WebSocket connections with automatic Let’s Encrypt TLS, HTTP / TCP / UDP / P2P proxying, a live dashboard, Prometheus metrics, and audit logging.
+rustunnel is an open-source secure tunnel server written in Rust that exposes localhost over encrypted WebSocket connections.
+Self-host it on any VPS or use our managed cloud — an ngrok alternative with automatic Let’s Encrypt TLS, HTTP / TCP / UDP / P2P proxying, a live dashboard, Prometheus metrics, and audit logging.
 If you’re new here, the fastest way in is the Quickstart — install the client and open your first tunnel in three steps.
-If you want to know how it fits together, jump to the Architecture page; for the management API, see the API Reference.
+If you want to know how it fits together, jump to the Architecture page; to drive tunnels from an AI agent, start with the agent integration guide.

 Setting up